 If VA has this information, and they likely do, should the agency be required to share this increased risk factor with individuals considering the shot?

 The study, published in the scientific journal Vaccine January 2020, was conducted by the Armed Forces Health Surveillance Branch Air Force Satellite at Wright-Patterson AFB, OH.

-Taken at face value, the study indicates people who receive the flu vaccine are at increased risk for coronavirus pre-COVID-19.
+Taken at face value, the study indicates people who received the flu vaccine are at increased risk for coronavirus pre-COVID-19, during 2017-2018.
 Like veterans, current service members, school teachers, and medical professionals, the study population consisted of a population with a history of being heavily vaccinated.

 “The DoD provides a unique population for vaccination studies as mandatory vaccination against influenza is required by the DoD for all Active Duty and Reserve Component personnel.
 This study aims to examine the relationship between specific respiratory viruses and influenza vaccination.
 The protocol for this study was reviewed and approved as exempt by the Air Force Research Laboratory Institutional Review Board.”

 Will veterans who contract the coronavirus after receipt of the flu vaccine based on VA’s top recommendation be eligible for § 1151 claims for malpractice?

 How will the US Court of Claims – Vaccine Court handle an influx of US citizens injured by contracting the coronavirus due to the significant risk in the study?

 Given that this report was published by DOD researchers in a scientific journal, why is VA telling veterans to get the influenza vaccine?

 Veterans, and many disabled veterans, may be at higher risk of contracting coronavirus based on vaccine history alone.
 That is especially true for veterans who took the flu vaccine at the encouragement of VA doctors.